Southern ground hornbill African penguin Ludwigs bustard move closer to extinction

-The African penguin’s status has changed from vulnerable in the 2009 category to endangered, the Ludwig’s bustard from least concern to endangered and the southern ground Hornbill from least concern to vulnerable.
+The status of the African Penguin has changed from vulnerable to endangered, the Ludwig's bustard from least concern to endangered and the southern ground Hornbill from least concern to vulnerable.
+There's currently a need to save the African birds.

 Mark Anderson, BirdLife South Africa’s executive director, confirms that “the populations of all three these species which almost exclusively occur in southern Africa are rapidly declining due to a variety of human impacts”.

-African penguins are being severely affected by commercial fisheries and shifts in prey populations, the Ludwig’s bustard’s most significant threat is mortalities caused by collisions with power lines, and southern ground hornbill populations are threatened by habitat destruction.
+Affected by commercial fisheries and shifts in prey populations the African penguin is currently facing a battle to survive, while the Ludwig's Bustard most significant threat is mortalities caused by collisions with power lines, and Southern Ground Hornbill populations are threatened by habitat destruction.

 Major threats to the southern ground hornbill include loss of nesting habitat, mainly ascribed to land use or clearing for agriculture or by fire.
 It is being debated whether habitat destruction by African elephants contribute to the loss of suitable breeding sites.